giorgioatanasov/WebsiteV2/README.md

+## Personal Website

-This portfolio is made accessible to the public and contains information on my projects and past work experience.
+This portfolio is made accessible to the public and contains information about my projects and past work experience.

 www.giorgioatanasov.com